jsok/puppet-vault/README.md

 * `package_name`:  Name of the package to install, default: `vault`
 * `package_ensure`: Desired state of the package, default: `installed`
 * `bin_dir`: Set to the path where the package will install the Vault binary, this is necessary to correctly manage the [`disable_mlock`](#mlock) option.
+* `manage_service_file`: Will manage the service file in case it's not included in the package, default: false

 #### When `install_method` is `archive`